-- 88% of people trusted the Scottish Government

-- 55% of people trusted the UK Government

-- 69% of people trusted their local council

-to make fair decisions.
+- 50% of people trusted the Scottish Government - 47% of people trusted their local council to make fair decisions.
+Trust in institutions has gone down considerably since 2015.

-of people in Glasgow in 2017 felt safe or very safe walking alone in their neighbourhood at night.
-That is lower than in all other Scottish cities.
+of people in Glasgow in 2023 felt safe or very safe walking alone in their neighbourhood at night.
+That is lower than in all other Scottish cities, apart from Dundee (72%).